oconnor663/bao/docs/spec.md

 Extremely space-constrained implementations that want to use Bao have to define a more aggressive limit for their maximum input size.
 In some cases, such a limit is already provided by the protocol they're implementing.
-For example, the largest possible IPv6 "jumbogram" is 4 GiB, and limited to that maximum input size Bao's storage overhead would be 20 hashes or 640 bytes.
+For example, the largest possible IPv6 "jumbogram" is 4 GiB.
+Limited to that maximum input size, Bao's storage overhead would be 20 hashes or 640 bytes.

 ## Performance Notes